DETERMINISTIC6G/det6g-blog-prog-soft-tsn-switch/README.md

 # Background

 ## TSN

 TSN is a set of IEEE 802.1 standards that extend Ethernet to support deterministic communication with bounded latency, low jitter, and minimal packet loss.

 TAS is one of the core components of TSN, defined in IEEE 802.1Qbv, to enable time-division-based scheduling of network traffic by assigning transmission gates to traffic queues, which open and close according to a periodic schedule synchronized across the network.
 This allows critical traffic to be transmitted at precise time intervals, ensuring predictability.

-To have an idea of TSN and TAS, please refer to our [previous post](https://blog.deterministic6g.eu/posts/2024/11/02/software_tsn_switch.html).

 ## P4: Programming Protocol-independent Packet Processors

 Programmable data planes fundamentally change the architecture of network devices by enabling direct control over packet processing logic at the forwarding layer.
-Unlike traditional fixed-function switches that rely on pre-defined behaviors hardcoded in silicon, programmable data planes allow users to  define how packets are processed directly within the network forwarding hardware or software.
+Unlike traditional fixed-function switches that rely on pre-defined behaviors hardcoded in hardware, programmable data planes allow users to  define how packets are parsed, matched, modified and forwarded.

-At the core of this paradigm is, a domain-specific language designed for programming the behavior of the data plane.
-P4 enables developers to describe how packets are parsed, matched, and modified within a switch or network device in a protocol-agnostic manner.
-Its core abstractions—such as headers, parsers, match-action tables, and control flow—make it possible to define custom packet processing pipelines.
+The core of this paradigm is P4, a domain-specific language.
+In contrast to a general purpose language such as C or Python, P4 is optimized for network data processing.
 P4 programs are compiled to run on a variety of targets, including software switches (e.g., BMv2), programmable hardware switches based on FPGAs, or ASICs.
-By decoupling packet processing logic from underlying hardware, P4 empowers researchers and network engineers to rapidly prototype and deploy new networking functionalities, thereby accelerating the evolution of modern, intelligent networks.

 # A P4-based Programmable Software TSN switch

 The P4 software switch (BMv2) is the key component, serving as the data plane responsible for packet processing.
-By utilizing the P4 programming language, the switch allows users to define at runtime how packets are processed, classified, forwarded them to appropriate qdisc ports.
-This programmability removes the dependency on manual traffic control commands, e.g., `tc`, enabling flexible and runtime adjustments.
+By utilizing the P4 programming language, we remove the dependency on manual traffic control commands, e.g., `tc`, enabling flexible and runtime adjustments.

 <img src="./img/switch.png" width="450px" />

-Specifically, we integrate seamlessly the BMv2 with the TAPRIO qdisc by leveraging Linux packet priority.
+Specifically, we integrate seamlessly the BMv2 with the TAPRIO qdisc.
 When a packet enters the BMv2, it undergoes a parsing process defined by the P4 program.
-This parsing step allows users to extract relevant fields from the packet header and perform logical processing as required.
-For instance, operations like In-band Network Telemetry (INT) can be implemented to monitor the packet's journey through the network, collecting data on latency, jitter, or path utilization.
+This parsing step allows us to extract relevant fields from the packet header and perform logical processing as required.
+For instance, operations like In-band Network Telemetry (INT) can be implemented to monitor the packet's journey through the network, collecting data on latency, jitter, etc.

-After completing the logical processing, the VLAN Priority Code Point (PCP) in the packet header is updated to reflect.
+After completing the logical processing, the VLAN Priority Code Point (PCP) in the packet header is updated to reflect its traffic class.
 Simultaneously, BMv2 updates the `skb->priority` value of the packet in the Linux kernel.
 The TAPRIO qdisc uses this `skb->priority` value to determine the appropriate traffic class for the packet.
 The packets of a same traffic class will be sent to the same output transmit (TX) queue, aligning it with the preconfigured time slots defined in the time-aware schedule.

 Figure below show how each output packet is classified and attributed to corresponding TX queue based on its PCP:

 <img src="img/map.png" width="650px"/>

-PCP is a 3-bit value, thus there are maximumally 8 traffic classes.
-By dynamically changing PCP of a packet, we can control its TX queue, thus shape egress traffic.
-This approach eliminates the need for static configurations or manual intervention, offering greater flexibility in handling diverse traffic patterns at runtime.
+As PCP is a 3-bit value, there are maximumally 8 traffic classes.
+By dynamically changing PCP of a packet, we can control its TX queue, thus shape the egress traffic.
+This approach eliminates the need for static configurations or manual intervention, offering a flexibility in handling diverse traffic patterns at runtime.

 ## Environment Setup